sanger-cellular-informatics/Targeton-Designer/README.md

 ```

 ### Primer3 Fasta Input File (Slicer Fasta output)
-Slicer output of the slice sequences, their IDs, coordinates plus increment
+Contains the slice sequences, with their IDs including an increment, coordinates and strand in the header

 ```
 >ENSE00003571441_HG6_1::1:42930996-42931206(-)